Erie TV reporter faces 9 charges for fake stalking claims - NewsBreak

 Erie TV reporter faces 9 charges for fake stalking claims

-Erie, Pennsylvania (WJET/WFXP/ YourErie.com ) — An Erie, Pennsylvania TV reporter accused of making false reports of stalking was in court for a preliminary hearing Thursday.
+Erie, Pennsylvania (WJET/WFXP/ YourErie.com ) — A local TV reporter accused of making false reports of stalking was in court for a preliminary hearing Thursday.

-Pennsylvania State Police charged Haley Potter with a list of crimes, including two felonies on July 11.New I-Team video: Police work to ‘STOP’ street takeovers
+Pennsylvania State Police charged Haley Potter with a list of crimes, including two felonies on July 11.Erie TV reporter charged with fake stalking claims appears in court

 After an hours-long hearing, a District Judge dismissed the felony charges and one of the 10 misdemeanors filed against Potter.